REUSABILITY

 * def dbConfig = { url: 'jdbc:h2:mem:test', user: 'sa' }

-* def query = 'SELECT user_id, username, role FROM test_users WHERE active = true'
+* def query = 'SELECT user_id, username FROM test_users WHERE active = true'

 * def testUsers = DbUtils.readRows(dbConfig, query)